 As soon as Gerold Frank’s book The Boston Strangler — a vivid account of the investigation led by the Boston police department in their pursuit of the psychopathic killer — was published, 20th Fox purchased the film rights to the book.

-Edward Anhalt (Becket and Jeremiah Johnson) was hired to write the screenplay.
+Edward Anhalt (Becket) was hired to write the screenplay.
 Anhalt stayed pretty close to the events that occurred during a two-year period, in which the police desperately looked for the person responsible for the series of murders that sent the American public into collective hysteria on the East coast during the 1960s.
 Anhalt didn’t mince any words either.
 It’s one of the first Hollywood productions that contains frank conversations about rape, homosexuality, etc., and that makes the film feel very modern.

-Richard Fleischer (Fantastic Voyage and Soylent Green) directed the film with almost clinical precision, using an innovative (for the time) split-screen technique (the cinematography is by Richard H. Kline, Camelot, The Andromeda Strain and Star Trek: The Motion Picture); an effect achieved by an especially designed matte process and multiple exposures.
+Richard Fleischer (Fantastic Voyage) directed the film with almost clinical precision, using an innovative (for the time) split-screen technique (the cinematography is by Richard H. Kline, The Andromeda Strain); an effect achieved by an especially designed matte process and multiple exposures.

 The film employs the split-screen technique

 Although The Boston Strangler is an expertly directed and visually stimulating film, most of its effectiveness is due to Tony Curtis’s (The Defiant Ones and Some Like it Hot) no holds-barred performance as the man identified with committing the gruesome crimes, Albert De Salvo.

 In a masterstroke genius of casting, former matinée idol Curtis assumes the pivotal central role of the killer, completely transforming himself — physically and emotionally — into the rough-looking, almost illiterate De Salvo.
 Wearing a fake rubber nose and downplaying his natural good looks, Curtis creates a frightening, quite accurate psychological portrait of a murderous sociopath — his performance here is on par with other, more famous psychotic turns like Anthony Perkins’s Norman Bates and Anthony Hopkins’s Hannibal Lecter.